What is the Quit India Movement?

 - Satara (Maharashtra): Nana Patil established the Prati Sarkar.

-- Midnapore (Bengal): An independent local administration was set up.
+- Midnapore (Bengal): An independent local Administration was set up.

 These actions clearly showed that Indians were no longer willing to accept British dominance.